 The H-1b can be extended beyond 6 years as per the American Competitiveness in the 21st Century Act (AC21)

-Specialty occupationis defined as an occupation that requires(a) theoretical and practical application of a body of highly specialized knowledge in a field of human endeavor and (b) attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the U.S.
+Basic Definition: Specialty occupations defined as an occupation that requires(a) theoretical and practical application of a body of highly specialized knowledge in a field of human endeavour and (b) attainment of a bachelor’s or higher degree in the specific speciality (or its equivalent) as a minimum for entry into the occupation in the U.S.

-These fields of occupation includes but not limited to accounting, architecture, biotechnology, business specialties, chemistry, education, engineering, law, mathematics, medicine and health, physical sciences, social sciences, theology, and the arts.
+These fields of occupation including but are not limited to accounting, architecture, biotechnology, business specialities, chemistry, education, engineering, law, mathematics, medicine and health, physical sciences, social sciences, theology, and the arts.

 In order for a job to be classified as a specialty occupation under USCIS regulations, at least one of the criteria has to be met.
 These criteria include: